awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

-# Enabling IAM user and role access to your cluster<a name="add-user-role"></a>
+# Enabling IAM principal access to your cluster<a name="add-user-role"></a>

-Access to your cluster using AWS Identity and Access Management \(IAM\); entities is enabled by the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator#readme), which runs on the Amazon EKS control plane\.
+Access to your cluster using [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) is enabled by the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator#readme), which runs on the Amazon EKS control plane\.
 The authenticator gets its configuration information from the `aws-auth` `ConfigMap`\.
 For all `aws-auth` `ConfigMap` settings, see [Full Configuration Format](https://github.com/kubernetes-sigs/aws-iam-authenticator#full-configuration-format) on GitHub\.

-## Add IAM users or roles to your Amazon EKS cluster<a name="aws-auth-users"></a>
+## Add IAM principals to your Amazon EKS cluster<a name="aws-auth-users"></a>

-When you create an Amazon EKS cluster, the AWS Identity and Access Management \(IAM\) entity user or role, such as a [federated user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) that creates the cluster, is automatically granted `system:masters` permissions in the cluster's role\-based access control \(RBAC\) configuration in the Amazon EKS control plane\.
-This IAM entity doesn't appear in any visible configuration, so make sure to keep track of which IAM entity originally created the cluster\.
-To grant additional AWS users or roles the ability to interact with your cluster, you must edit the `aws-auth` `ConfigMap` within Kubernetes and create a Kubernetes `rolebinding` or `clusterrolebinding` with the name of a `group` that you specify in the `aws-auth` `ConfigMap`\.
+When you create an Amazon EKS cluster, the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that creates the cluster is automatically granted `system:masters` permissions in the cluster's role\-based access control \(RBAC\) configuration in the Amazon EKS control plane\.
+This principal doesn't appear in any visible configuration, so make sure to keep track of which principal originally created the cluster\.
+To grant additional IAM principals the ability to interact with your cluster, edit the `aws-auth` `ConfigMap` within Kubernetes and create a Kubernetes `rolebinding` or `clusterrolebinding` with the name of a `group` that you specify in the `aws-auth` `ConfigMap`\.

 **Note**
-For more information about different IAM identities, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.
-For more information on Kubernetes role\-based access control \(RBAC\) configuration, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)\.
+For more information about Kubernetes role\-based access control \(RBAC\) configuration, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

-**To add an IAM user or role to an Amazon EKS cluster**
+**To add an IAM principal to an Amazon EKS cluster**

 1. Determine which credentials `kubectl` is using to access your cluster\.
 On your computer, you can see which credentials `kubectl` uses with the following command\.
 Replace ***\~/\.kube/config*** with the path to your `kubeconfig` file if you don't use the default path\.